 Various areas in the park have parking available, but you still might have a hard time finding a spot that’s big enough to accommodate your RV.
 The best thing to do is set up your RV at a campsite and head out to explore the park in a smaller vehicle.

 Campgrounds and parking in Mirror Lake State Park

 Campsites in Mirror Lake State Park

-If you’re looking for the ideal place to park your RV for a few days at Mirror Lake State Park, then Cliffwood Campground is the ideal spot.
-They have 35 campsites, all of which are reservable.
-Out of these sites, 26 of them have electricity for you to take advantage of.
+If you’re looking for the ideal place to park your RV for a few days at Mirror Lake State Park, then Cliffwood Campground is the perfect spot.
+This campground features 35 campsites, all of which are reservable online.
+Out of these sites, 26 of them have electricity for your convenience.
 Nearby, you’ll find showers for you to wash up at, as well as flush toilets and pit toilets.
 When you go to make reservations, keep in mind that some of the sites are double sites, which means sharing the parking space.
-So you’ll need to make sure that you have room for your RV.
+If you want to have a double site, you’ll need to double-check that there your RV suits the requirements for a double space.

 Sandstone Ridge Campground

 The Sandstone Ridge Campground is perfect for campers who aren’t up for making reservations, or for people who plan on visiting the park in an RV during the offseason.
 Sandstone Ridge has 68 sites and is open throughout the winter, unlike any of the other campgrounds in the park.
 Many of the sites at the Sandstone Ridge Campground will provide you with electrical hookups and other amenities close by such as showers and pit toilets.
 Be aware that the showers and pit toilets are only open during the warmer months, so if you plan on camping during the winter, come prepared for self-contained RV camping.